g-dilek/Tripleten-Code-Jam-2024/README.md

 ## Tripleten Code Jam 2024

 This is a project created for the June 2024 Code Jam at Tripleten.
-It was created using HTML, CSS, and Javascript, based on the following.
+It was created using HTML, CSS, and Javascript, based on the following brief.

 ### Link